Violation of Probation

-If the Florida Probation Violation Attorney can show the court that the defendant has made reasonable efforts to comply with the terms and conditions of probation, then the individual may not be found in violation of probation.
-The violation of probation in Florida is not willful or substantial if the individual makes good faith and reasonable efforts to comply with the conditions of probation, but fails to comply because of some factor out of the individual’s control such as a medical emergency or mental illness.
+If your Probation Violation Attorney can show the court that you had made reasonable efforts to comply with the terms and conditions of probation, then you may not be found in violation of probation.
+The violation of probation in Florida is not willful or substantial if you prove you have made good faith and reasonable efforts to comply with the conditions of probation, but fail to comply because of some factor out of your control, such as a medical emergency or mental illness.

 OTHER EXAMPLES WHERE VIOLATIONS MAY NOT HAVE BEEN ON PURPOSE